United States Army Armor School: Stryker Master Gunner Course

 Stryker Master Gunner Course (SMGC) is a thirty-nine-day course.
 The course mission is to train select non-commissioned officers to assist unit leaders in the planning and implementation of gunnery training programs.
 These master gunner graduates train unit combat vehicle crews in techniques and procedures to engage the full capability of their weapon platforms in precision direct fire engagements and can support unit level maintenance on Stryker variant fire controls and weapon systems.

 Awards

 Sullivan Cup—Best Tank Crew Competition

 The competition embodies its namesake, General (Retired) Gordon R. Sullivan.
-General Sullivan was commissioned as an Armor officer and commanded numerous armor formations throughout his storied career.
+General Sullivan was commissioned as an Armor officer and commanded numerous armor formations throughout his career.
 General Sullivan retired from the Army after more than 36 years of service, which culminated as the 32nd Chief of Staff.

 The competition is a physically and mentally demanding world-class event that rigorously tests U.S. Army soldiers, U.S. Marines, and international partners in tank crew maneuver, sustainment, and gunnery skills.
 The Sullivan Cup provides a realistic and challenging tank crew competition that builds esprit de corps within the armor force and returns the pride of mobile protected firepower gunnery to its rightful place in the mounted force's mindset.